Skip to main content

 • SMO 2: International Education Standards

-The Ordre des Experts Comptables de Tunisie (OECT) is responsible for implementing some initial professional development (IPD) requirements such as practical experience for Chartered Accountants, as well as setting continuous professional development (CPD) requirements for its members, which are subject to approval by the Ministry of Finance.
+The Ordre des Experts Comptables de Tunisie (OECT) is responsible for implementing elements of initial professional development (IPD), including practical experience, and setting continuing professional development (CPD) requirements for Chartered Accountants.
+These responsibilities are exercised under the oversight of the Ministry of Finance.

 Current Status: Execute